ajesler/blokus/Readme.md

 ### Implementation Notes

+Aim is to implement without any external JS libraries.

 Matrix transforms could be handy for rotating / flipping blocks.
 See `experiments/matrix_rotation_test.rb`

 SVG for rendering the board from a JSON blob?